-When the assailant is a faculty or staff member
+Protocol when the assailant is a faculty or staff member.

-Complaints involving a faculty or staff member will be investigated and a report of finding made by a Title IX Deputy Coordinator.
+Complaints involving a faculty or staff member will be investigated and go through a resolution process overseen by Title IX.

 It is also important to note that the United States Department of Education Office for Civil Rights recognizes that sexual violence "interferes with students' right to receive an education free from discrimination."¹ Therefore, some acts of sexual assault are considered a form of sex discrimination, which is prohibited by Title IX of the Education Amendments of 1972.

-If you have any questions or concerns about Title IX, or if you would like to report a violation of your Title IX rights, contact the Office of Equal Opportunity and Affirmative Action:
+If you have any questions or concerns about Title IX, or if you would like to report a violation of your Title IX rights, contact the Office of Gender Equity and Title IX.